 No other Himalayan adventure packs so much into 14 days.
 We head into the challenging and very remote regions of the Spiti Valley into disputed territory, close to the Chinese border.
 We pass the Pin Valley National Park where you might spot the ever elusive and increasingly endangered Snow Leopard and maybe even a yeti, who knows!

 That is the first week, the second is completely different!

-Right after we explore the world’s highest village, we visit Key Monastery, which is the largest monastery in the region and easily the most picturesque.
-We cross Kunzum pass before heading north, deep into the heart of the Himalayas.
-On our way, we’ll drag race across the vast More Plains in a cloud of ancient dust before heading through valleys of unimaginable scale.
+As we cross Kunzum pass at 4590m, we head north into the arid regions and onto the More Plains in a cloud of ancient dust before heading through valleys of unimaginable scale.
 As we head towards Leh, we take a detour along a road with valley walls towering either side of us, towards the largest lake in the Himalayas – Pangong.

-Leaving the lake, we have a choice of a routes depending how you feel to get to our penultimate destination.
+Leaving the lake, we follow the Shyok river into the Nubra Valley to get to our penultimate destination.
 We’ve been building up to the climax of the adventure – the ascent of the highest motorable road in the world.
-We conquer Khardungla and then keep our engines off and free roll all the way down to the oasis that is Leh where the 17th century, 9 story Royal Palace watches over us.
+After the obligatory “I conquered Khardungla” photo in front of the sign we turn our engines off and free wheel all the way down to the oasis that is Leh where the 17th century, 9 story Royal Palace watches over us.

-Your mind will be swirling, trying to remember everything you’ve seen and experienced in the past 10 or so days as you head home via Delhi.
+Your mind will be swirling, trying to remember everything you’ve seen and experienced in the past 14 days as you head home via Delhi.
 The Himalayas have weaved their magic and will be a part of you for the rest of your life.